nunit/docs/docs/articles/nunit/writing-tests/attributes/theory.md

 ## Theories in Generic Fixtures

-In a generic fixture with Type parameter `T` individual methods using `T` as a parameter type or not generic, since `T` has been resolved to an actual Type in instantiating the fixture instance.
+In a generic fixture with Type parameter `T` individual methods using `T` as a parameter type are not generic, since `T` has been resolved to an actual Type in instantiating the fixture instance.
 You may use such methods as theories and any data of the appropriate type will be used.